CTSRD-CHERI/cheri-exercises/src/exercises/cheri-allocator/README.md

-3. If the allocator's `free()` implementation relies on reaching allocator metadata via its pointer argument (e.g., by looking immediately before or after to reach free-list poointers), then the implementation must be changed as access will otherwise be prevented by CHERI bounds and monotonicity.
+3. If the allocator's `free()` implementation relies on reaching allocator metadata via its pointer argument (e.g., by looking immediately before or after to reach free-list pointers), then the implementation must be changed as access will otherwise be prevented by CHERI bounds and monotonicity.
    *(In this exercise.)*